-As of December 31, 2015, the Board had nine members.
-Of the four directors in the class whose term of office expires in 2016, three directors are standing for re-election.
-Mr. Robert S. McCoy, Jr. and Mr. Philip J. Facchina, were last elected to the Board by the Company's stockholders at its Annual Meeting of Stockholders on May 8, 2013.
-Mr. John Giuliani was appointed by the Board of Directors effective February 6, 2015 and is standing for election by the Company's stockholders at this annual meeting.
-If elected at this annual meeting, all three directors will serve until the 2019 annual meeting of stockholders, or until that time and until their successors are elected and have qualified, or until such director's death, resignation or removal.
+As of December 31, 2016, the Board had eight members.
+There are two directors in the class whose term of office expires in 2017.
+Mr. David L. Brown and Mr. Timothy I. Maudlin were last elected to the Board by the Company's stockholders at its Annual Meeting of Stockholders on May 7, 2014.
+If elected at this annual meeting, the two directors will serve until the 2020 annual meeting of stockholders, or until that time and until their successors are elected and have qualified, or until such director's death, resignation or removal.